Mace, Myristica fragrans

-What do you use macis for?
+What do you use mace for?

 Macis has a resinous, aromatic taste.
-It is finer, with a sweeter taste compared to nutmeg.
+It is more elegant, with a sweeter taste compared to nutmeg.